-- Relevant property attributes, including: location, physical attributes, legal attributes, economic factors, the property rights valued, and non-real estate items included in the valuation, such as personal property, permanent equipment installations and even intangible items.
+- Relevant property characteristics, including: location, physical description, legal attributes, economic attributes, the property rights in question, and non-real estate items included in the valuation, such as personal property, trade fixtures and even intangible items.

-- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.
+- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and the like.

 - Division of interest, such as fractional interest, physical segment and partial holding.

-- What was entailed in the activity of completing the assignment.
+- What was involved in the activity of completing the appraisal.

-Upon completion of the report, what guarantee is there that the value indicated is trustworthy?
-(Return to top)
+Once the assignment is done, what guarantee is there that the value indicated is trustworthy?
+(See list of FAQ's)